Blog & News

 Awesome Sausage, Apple, and Cranberry Stuffing

 This Thanksgiving apple sausage stuffing is fantastic!
 It is very flavorful and fresh-tasting.
 This recipe will stuff a 10-pound turkey (which serves six) plus extra.
-I replaced the usual pork sausage with much healthier turkey sausage.
+You can replace the usual pork sausage with much healthier turkey sausage.
 Other dried fruits may also be used in place of cranberries.

 Click here for recipe from All Recipes